fast-af/fast-checkout-woocommerce/README.md

 If your site is still in test mode, you can place orders without risk.
 [See Stripe's basic test cards](https://stripe.com/docs/testing#cards) to find test credit card numbers you can use for orders.

 ##### 🖌 Edit the appearance of the Fast button
 You can also edit the default CSS of the Fast button in this area.
 See the [Customizations](#customizations) section to learn more about customizing these fields.

+*Tip: If you've never written CSS before, there are a few resources that can help you out: [W3Schools Intro to CSS](https://www.w3schools.com/css/default.asp*), [View & Practice CSS in Chrome Dev Tools](https://developer.chrome.com/docs/devtools/css/), [CSS 101: The Box Model](https://dev.to/neshaz/css-101-the-box-model-jjp)*

 #### Title
 Description